kateolmstead/unity-sdk/README.md

 ### Event Driven Frame - Level Completion

-Another in-game event, we want to show a segmented message to players after they complete a level or challenge.
-In this case, we're trying to receive some revenue from players unlikely to monetized.
+In the following example, we wish to generate third-party revenue from players unlikely to monetize by showing them a segmented message after completing a level or challenge:

 <table>
     <thead>